Pelvic floor muscle training

 Pelvic floor training can be started immediately after childbirth, as long as the exercises do not hurt.
 One scientific study demonstrated that is was uncommon for women to experience pain from pelvic floor muscle training.

-Pelvic floor muscle training is effective for reducing the symptoms of prolapse.
+Pelvic floor muscle training is effective for women with symptomatic prolapse.

-Women diagnosed with a prolapse, and who had symptoms, were randomly selected into one of two groups; one that performed pelvic floor muscle training with the support of a physiotherapist or one in which the women were given a brochure with lifestyle advice.
+Women diagnosed with a prolapse (447 persons), and who had symptoms, were randomly selected into one of two groups; one that performed pelvic floor muscle training with the support of a physiotherapist or one in which the women were given a brochure with lifestyle advice.
 At the 12-month follow-up, the women in the training group had fewer symptoms compared to the control group, and the difference was statistically valid.

 Tips for dealing with prolapse